USS John F. Kennedy (CV-67): 1970s

 John F. Kennedy's maiden voyage, and several of her subsequent voyages, were on deployments to the Mediterranean during much of the 1970s to help deal with the steadily deteriorating situation in the Middle East.
 During the 1970s John F. Kennedy was upgraded to handle the F-14 Tomcat and the S-3 Viking.

+After her 1973 overhaul, John F. Kennedy was planned to deploy to Vietnam but her orders were changed to deploy European waters after the signing of the Paris Peace Accords.
 John F. Kennedy was involved in the Navy response to the Yom Kippur War in the Middle East in October 1973, with her actions and the larger U.S. Navy picture being described in Elmo Zumwalt's book On Watch.
 In 1974, she won the Marjorie Sterrett Battleship Fund Award for the Atlantic Fleet.

-On 20 June 1975 John F. Kennedy was the target of arson, suffering eight fires, with no injuries, while at port in Norfolk, Virginia.
+On 20 June 1975, John F. Kennedy was the target of possible arson, suffering eight fires, with no injuries, while at port in Norfolk, Virginia.
 On 22 November 1975, John F. Kennedy collided with the cruiser Belknap, severely damaging the smaller ship.
 As a result of the collision with John F. Kennedy's overhanging deck, JP-5 fuel lines were ruptured spraying fuel over an adjacent catwalk, and fires ensued aboard both ships.
 Belknap's superstructure was gutted almost to the main deck, and seven of her crew killed.
 Aboard John F. Kennedy, smoke inhalation claimed the life of Yeoman 2nd Class David A. Chivalette of VF-14, CVW-1.

 On 14 September 1976, while conducting a nighttime underway replenishment 100 mi north of Scotland, the destroyer Bordelon lost control and collided with John F. Kennedy, resulting in such severe damage to the destroyer that she was removed from service in 1977.
-Earlier the same day, one F-14 Tomcat, following a problem with the catapult, fell off of the flight deck of John F. Kennedy, with AIM-54 Phoenix missiles in international waters, off the coast Scotland.
+Earlier the same day, one F-14 Tomcat, following a problem with the catapult, fell off of the flight deck of John F. Kennedy, with AIM-54 Phoenix missiles in international waters, off the coast of Scotland.
 Both crew members ejected and landed on the deck, injured but alive.
 A naval race (surface and submarine) followed between the Soviet Navy and U.S. Navy to get back not only the plane (because of its weapon system), but also its missiles.
 After a prolonged search, the U.S. Navy retrieved the aircraft and its missiles.

-In 1979 John F. Kennedy underwent her first, year long overhaul, which was completed in 1980.
+In 1979 John F. Kennedy underwent her first year-long overhaul, which was completed in 1980.
 While the carrier was at Norfolk Naval Shipyard, Virginia for the overhaul, arson attacks were carried out on the ship on two occasions.
 On 9 April 1979, she experienced five fires which killed one shipyard worker and injured 34 others, and on 5 June 1979 the carrier was the target of two more fires; no one was injured in the latter incident.

 In 1979 she won her second Marjorie Sterrett Battleship Fund Award.